gustavoalito/BeCode/5. Programming/01-scripting/01-Python/1.python_basics/1.python_fundamentals/02.VirtualEnv/readme.md

 pip install virtualenv
 ```

-You can also install it using you OS package manager.
+You can also install it using your OS package manager.
 For example on Ubuntu/Debian you can use:

 ```bash
 sudo apt-get install virtualenv